jacobtomlinson/website/content/posts/2019/2019-12-02-run-jupyter-on-startup-on-macos.md

 On macOS there is a directory called `~/Library/LaunchAgents/`.
 In this directory you can place Apple `.plist` files which will be parsed when you login.

-You can configure many things in here but the one we are interested in today is running a shell script automatically when we log in.
+You can configure many things in here but the one we are interested in today is running a Jupyter server automatically when we log in.
 Let's place our own `.plist` file in this directory called `jupyter.plist`.

-We will configure this file to run a script which we will create in a minute.
+We will configure this file to run start up Jupyter.

 ```plist
 <?xml version="1.0" encoding="UTF-8"?>